CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <p>Video signals are compressed and decompressed with the techniques of the video coding.
 The compression is often called enCOder and decompression DECoder, and they are collectively called <strong>CODEC</strong>.</p>
 <p>Therefore a CODEC is the collection of methods used to compress and decompress digital videos.</p>
 <h2 id="iptv-and-internet-tv">IPTV and Internet TV</h2>
-<p>The <strong>IPTV (Internet Protocol Television)</strong> is a high quality service distribution of digital TV using both dedicated network infrastructure and public internet.
+<p>The <strong>IPTV (Internet Protocol Television)</strong> is a high quality service distribution of digital TV using both <em>dedicated network infrastructure</em> and <em>public internet</em>.<br>
 The <strong>Internet TV</strong> is the distribution of the media through the public internet usually with low quality, but smaller bit rate.</p>
-<p>IPTV is a linear/push type of content distributor: its programs transmission is scheduled; it can also have an archive with older content, so it can also be a pull type content provider.
+<p>IPTV is a linear/push type of content distributor: its programs transmission is scheduled; it can also have an archive with older content, so it can also be a pull type content provider.<br>
 Internet TV is a non linear/pull type: users ask for a specific content whenever they want.</p>
-<p>The users in the IPTV are known and registered and they are authenticated usually with a set of box + smart card, while in the Internet TV the user can be anyone.
-IPTV is a payed service while Internet TV is free.
-IPTV has high quality contents while Internet TV have web based content.
+<p>The users in the IPTV are known and registered and they are authenticated usually with a set of box + smart card, while in the Internet TV the user can be anyone.<br>
+IPTV is a payed service while Internet TV is free.<br>
+IPTV has high quality contents while Internet TV have web based content.<br>
 Contents in IPTV are protected, while contents in Internet TV are not.</p>
 <h2 id="peer-to-peer-p2p-video-streaming">Peer-to-peer (P2P) video streaming</h2>
 <p>We are not gonna study the <em>underlay topology</em> aka the physical layer that can be very long.
 We focus on the <em>overlay topology</em> that is virtual and build by the nodes autonomously since those two topologies are usually independent one from another.</p>
 <p>There are three main overlay topologies: <strong>tree</strong> hierarchical topology, single point of failure, <strong>forest</strong> that is made by multiple trees interconnected and resolves the single point of failure problem and <strong>mesh</strong> where a leave event might be unnoticed.
 Tree and forest topologies are hierarchical, while the mesh topology is a generic one not hierarchical.</p>
 <p>There are also some performance issue with the tree and the forest topology.
 If the depth of a tree grows too much, the last leafs are gonna have high delay and packet loss respect to high level nodes.
-So this type of topologies are particularly effected by the depth of trees, so deep trees should be avoided, but it was not possible to do so until a few years ago (ADSL era, limit on uplink).
+So this type of topologies are particularly affected by the depth of trees, so deep trees should be avoided, but it was not possible to do so until a few years ago (ADSL era, limit on uplink).
 Wide trees should be preferred.</p>
 <p>Construction of topology for tree and forest topologies:</p>
 <ul>
 <li><strong>Join:</strong> when a node wants to join a network.</li>
 <li><strong>Rejoin:</strong> when a node becomes an orphan (the node at which it is connect leave) and it must rejoin the network.</li>
 </ul>
-<p>In mesh topology the join and rejoin operations are more complicated, but it can guarantee more performance and stability.
-Every peer has its own <strong>Buffer Map</strong> (BM) used to keep record of the segments it has received.
-The peers exchange periodically their BM, and each node builds and maintains in real time the m cache that is a matrix composed by all the BM of the other nodes.
+<p>In mesh topology the join and rejoin operations are more complicated, but they guarantee more performance and stability.
+Every peer has its own <strong>Buffer Map (BM)</strong> used to keep record of the segments it has received.
+The peers exchange periodically their BM (signaling), and each node builds and maintains in real time the <strong>m cache</strong> that is a matrix composed by all the BM of the other nodes.
 When a node needs a segment of a media it knows which peer have it.
-This type of topology is robust to leave event.
+This type of topology is robust to leave event, that can be unnoticed at first.<br>
 The main problem is when a node has too few neighbors.
 There is an optimal number of neighbors a node should have to not have too many BM exchanges or too less peers to ask for content.</p>
 <p><strong>Node selection:</strong> when a node is joining or rejoining a network, it has to take into account various metrics such as <em>ping time</em> .</p>
 <p>For tree and forest topologies joining close to the root is better than joining at a leaf, but the competition is stronger.
 The system might keep track of the stability of a peer, so that the join/rejoin operation close to the root can be done only to high stable peers.</p>
-<h2 id="sip-session-initiation-protocol">SIP: Session Initiation Protocol</h2>
+<h2 id="session-initiation-protocol-sip">Session Initiation Protocol (SIP)</h2>
-<p>SIP is a <em>signaling protocol</em>.
-It handles the set up, tear down and management of IP multimedia sessions.
+<p>SIP is a <strong>signaling protocol</strong>.
+It handles the <strong>set up, tear down and management of IP multimedia sessions</strong>.
 It is naturally integrated with other internet protocols such that SDP, RTSP and SAP (Session Announcement Protocol).
 SIP usually adopts RTP as a transport for media streams.</p>
 <p>SIP is a client/server protocol:</p>
 <ul>
 <li><strong>Client:</strong> called <strong>User Agent Client (UAC)</strong>, is in the user’s device, sends SIP requestes.</li>